-Our unrealized loss on investments in marketable equity securities as of March 31, 2015 relates to Japanese companies (3 issuers) in various industries.
-The fair value of each investment is between 0.04% and 9.2% less than its cost.
-The duration of the unrealized loss position was less than 12 months.
+Our unrealized loss on investments in marketable equity securities as of March 31, 2016 relates to Japanese companies (8 issuers) in various industries.
+The fair value of each investment is between 5.9% and 36.4% less than its cost.
+The main duration of the unrealized loss position was less than 12 months.
 We evaluated the near-term prospects of the issuer and the analyst reports in relation to the severity and duration of impairment.
-Based on that evaluation and our ability and intent to hold the investments for a reasonable period of time sufficient for a recovery of fair value, we do not consider the investments to be other-than-temporarily impaired at March 31, 2015.
+Based on that evaluation and our ability and intent to hold the investments for a reasonable period of time sufficient for a recovery of fair value, we do not consider the investments to be other-than-temporarily impaired at March 31, 2016.

-Impairment of investments in certain marketable equity securities and nonmarketable equity securities, including funds, included in "Other income (expenses)" in our consolidated statements of income, were recognized to reflect the decline in value considered to be other than temporary.
-The Company recognized impairment loss of ¥20 million on marketable equity securities for the year ended March 31, 2013 and ¥29 million on nonmarketable equity securities for the year ended March 31, 2015.
+Impairment of investments in certain marketable equity securities and nonmarketable equity securities, including funds, included in "Other income (expenses)" in our consolidated statements of income, were recognized to reflect the decline in value considered to be other-than-temporary.
+The Company recognized impairment loss of \$29 million on nonmarketable equity securities for the year ended March 31, 2015 and \$4 million on marketable equity securities for the year ended March 31, 2016.

 In addition to investments in securities, we also have investments in equities for which we have significant influence over the investee's operations and financial positions and are accounted for by the equity method.
-For other than temporary declines in the value of such investments below the carrying amount, the investment is reduced to fair value and an impairment loss is recognized.
+For other-than-temporary declines in the value of such investments below the carrying amount, the investment is reduced to fair value and an impairment loss is recognized.